-Try not to leave newspapers lying on your cushions; ink can stain the covers.
+Dyes from a number of sources, such as newspapers, jeans etc could stain your upholstery if placed on the upholstery when either the upholstery or other item is damp.
 It isn't alway easy to avoid that from happening, however, proper ventilation can help.
 Try to keep pets off the upholstery and be careful of sharp objects such as belt buckles, toys and watch straps snagging the fabric.
 If snags do occur, carefully cut off the loose ends with scissors or tuck back in - do not pull them under any circumstances.